 On a spring break trip to the Bahamas during his junior year, Biden met a Syracuse University student named Neilia Hunter and, in his own words, "fell ass over tin cup in love — at first sight."
 Encouraged by his new love, he applied himself more fully to his studies and was accepted into the Syracuse University Law School upon his graduation from Delaware in 1965.
 Biden and Hunter married the next year, in 1966.

 Biden was at best a mediocre law student.
 During his first year at Syracuse, he flunked a class for failing to properly cite a reference to a law review article.
 Although he claimed it was an accidental oversight, the incident would haunt him later in his career.

 After graduating from law school in 1968, Biden moved to Wilmington, Delaware, to begin practicing at a law firm.
 He also became an active member of the Democratic Party, and in 1970 he was elected to the New Castle County Council.
 While serving as councilman, in 1971, Biden started his own law firm.

-In addition to his increasingly busy professional life, Biden had three children: Joseph Biden III (born in 1969), Hunter Biden (born in 1970) and Naomi Biden (born in 1971).
+In addition to his increasingly busy professional life, Biden had three children: Joseph "Beau" (born in 1969), Robert "Hunter" (born in 1970) and Naomi "Amy" (born in 1971).
 "Everything was happening faster than I expected," Biden said about his life at the time.